Marcaine Spinal, 5 mg/ml 4 ml 5 pcs

 Indications

-Intrathecal anesthesia (subarachnoid, spinal) in surgical and obstetrical interventions:
+Intrathecal anesthesia (subarachnoid, spinal) for surgical and obstetric interventions:

-– lower abdominal surgery (including cesarean section), lower extremities (including the hip joint);
+— surgical operations on the lower parts of the abdominal cavity (including cesarean section), on the lower extremities (including the hip joint);

 Active ingredient